oxygenxml/web-author-docker/license-server-config-env-var/README.md

 ## Building the image

-Before building the current image, make sure to have the one in the `base/` folder built with the tag `web-author`.
+Before building the current image, make sure to have the one in the `base/` folder built with the tag `web-author-base`.

 To build the image from this folder run: